 A CDC exploration vessel, the Twilight Moon, discovered the route to Rhianna, and its sole habitable planet Alcazzar, two years before the start of this adventure.
-Preliminary geoscanner tests were extremely favorable for mining operations-so encouraging, in fact, that the company tried to keep the planet's wealth a secret from other corporations.
+Preliminary geoscanner tests were extremely favorable for mining operations - so encouraging, in fact that the company tried to keep the planet's wealth a secret from other corporations.

-The star, Rhianna, is located in the vast reach of space between Cassidine, White Light, and Timeon (see the map of the Frontier Sector in the Expanded Game Rules, p.
-51).
-Don't feel bound by this location if it does not fit in your campaign; you can use any uninhabited and unexplored system.
+The star, Rhianna, is located in the vast reach of space between Cassidine, White Light and Timeon.
+Don't feel bound by this location does not fit in your campaign; you can use any uninhabited and unexplored system.